FarronF/limerick-council-meetings/meetings/2022/12/12-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 21st November 2022.md

 **REPLY**: The Council is in the process of seeking quotations for Consultants to prepare a design for

 an extension to the Castleconnell playground.
-It is intended that a Consultant will be--- 5
+It is intended that a Consultant will be
+---
+5

 appointed by the end of the year.